A ketogenic diet for beginners

 If you are hungry when you wake up but are short on time, many keto breakfasts are tasty, filling and fast.
 All keto breakfasts

 Hmmm, what to eat for lunch or dinner?
 Daily meal planning can be as simple as meat, fish or chicken mains with a salad, or vegetable side – with melted butter, cheese, or a yummy full-fat sauce.
 We have hundreds of choices for delicious keto meals

-Many people believe that keto is expensive, and it can be.
+Many people believe that a keto diet is expensive, and it can be.
 After all, good quality food is often more costly than cheaper and unhealthier options.
-But there are many ways to make keto cheap, and in this guide you’ll learn all about it
+But there are many ways to make a keto diet cheap, and in this guide you’ll learn all about it

 For decades we have been told, wrongly, to fear fat.
 Now we know fat is satiating, healthy and makes food taste great.

 Do you need tips and tricks for how to add fat back into your food?
+What fats to use, butter or coconut oil?
 And just how much fat do you need each day?
 Tip: if you are constantly feeling hungry on a keto diet, eat more fat.

 How do you eat keto at buffets, at a friend’s house or at fast-food restaurants?
 Avoid the starchy foods (like bread or pasta) and ask for additional natural fat, like butter or olive oil, if you need it.
 Learn more